-Student research funding
+Travel and research funding

-Fletcher’s flexible curriculum encourages students to pursue niche areas of interest, in their classes, for their theses and in their extracurricular activities, such as business plan competitions and entrepreneurial ventures.
+Fletcher’s flexible curriculum encourages students to pursue niche areas of interest, in their classes, for their capstones and in their extracurricular activities, such as business plan competitions and entrepreneurial ventures.
 The Institute for Business in the Global Context sponsors independent student research to support these interests.
 Whether funding a localized survey in Brazil to test a business idea or interviews with executives and government leaders in Sri Lanka to learn about microfinance innovations, the grants are intended to encourage students to work expand their work beyond campus.